 My present research interests are:

-- Posting of workers
+- Posting of workers and temporary labour mobility in the EU

 - The role of labour law in the context of the EU economic governance